 Mangrove Conservation - Bali wildlife rescue volunteers also sometimes work with local villages to restore existing mangroves, which have been affected by climate change and littering.
 Our conservation volunteers work directly with the villages to help them plant mangrove plants and educate the villagers about restoring ecosystems and environmental conservation.
 As a result, the knowledge will pass on from generation to generation.
 This is another important way to raise awareness and support sustainable development across the world during your Bali volunteer program.

 YOUR VOLUNTEER ROLE & TYPICAL WORK DAY

 As a wildlife volunteer in Bali, your main project will be based at the wildlife rescue centre, which is 5 minutes away by minivan.
 The daily shifts run from 8-10.30am and 2-4pm.
-While on the project you will work alongside the animal keeper and other staff members who have years of experience interacting with animals.
+While on the project you will work alongside the animal keeper and other staff members who have years of experience volunteering with animals.

 The beach cleans are about 20 minutes away by minivan, usually from 8-10am or 3-5pm.
 If your volunteer work in Bali includes the mangrove restoration, you will be transported by private car as it's about an hour away, normally between 7-11.30am.